Contact Us Today

 What is a detailed assessment hearing?

-The hearing may take place either in the county court or the High Court, depending on the level at which the underlying proceedings were issued or transferred.
+The hearing may take place either in the county court or the High Court (which in London is the Senior Courts Costs Office, or SCCO), depending on the level at which the underlying proceedings were issued or transferred.
 Its purpose is to ensure that the costs claimed are reasonable, proportionate, and properly incurred in accordance with the general rules and relevant practice directions.

-During the hearing, both parties have the opportunity to make submissions, refer to supporting evidence, and address specific items challenged.
-The judge will then rule on each disputed entry before issuing a certificate recording the outcome of the assessment.
+During the hearing, both parties have the opportunity to make oral submissions, refer to supporting evidence, and address specific items challenged.
+The judge will then rule on each disputed entry before issuing a Final Costs Certificate recording the outcome of the assessment.
 This certificate confirms the final amount of costs payable and, in many cases, the costs of the assessment process itself.

 Having taken this step, the paying party then has 21 days to serve points of dispute.
 Failure to do so allows the receiving party to seek a default costs certificate, which typically awards the full amount claimed, subject only to limited exceptions.
 Therefore, adhering to the standard timetable remains essential for both sides.

-Once the points of dispute and replies are exchanged, the next stage depends on whether the case is suitable for provisional assessment or requires an assessment hearing.
+Once Points of Dispute and Replies are exchanged, if settlement can still not be reached, the next stage of the detailed assessment process depends on whether the case is suitable for provisional assessment or requires an assessment hearing.

 - Provisional assessments typically apply to bills under £75,000 (excluding VAT and disbursements).
 In these cases, the court will conduct a paper-based evaluation.